melodyserra/ruby/README.md

 num = gets.chomp.to_i
 ```

 ## In-Class Lab 1

-Create a class called Car.
-Inside of that class, define a method called initialize and pass in color, make, and model as parameters.
-Define another method called drive where you print a statement that says "We are now driving."
-Define a third method called paint that takes in new_color as a parameter and then prints out the new color.
-Lastly define a method called describe_car that will print out: "We are driving in the color make model."

-## Take Home Lab 1

 We will create a simple string conversion tool that takes in a string and alters it using our string class methods.
 First, write one gets statement that will take a string from our user.